PM releases Rs 2,691 cr for PMAY-G beneficiaries, slams previous govts for their policies, 'wrong' intentions | Science-Environment

 "We were ready to provide funds but all requests, letters in this regard were ignored.
 This behaviour of the government of that time has not been forgotten by the poor," he added, in his 30-minute speech through video conferencing.

 "The poor did not believe that the government could help them in constructing houses.
 What kind of houses were made by earlier governments is known to all.
 It was because of the wrong policies.
-But, it was the poor who had to bear the brunt in the name of destiny," the prime minister rued.

-Modi also praised Chief Minister Yogi Adityanath for the "all-round development" in the state and "speedy implementation of central schemes", saying it has given it a "new identity".
+But it was the poor who had to bear the brunt in the name of destiny," the prime minister said.
+Modi also praised Chief Minister Yogi Adityanath for the "all-round development" in the state and "speedy implementation of central schemes.

 "In the past four years, the manner in which the Central government schemes have been implemented and provided momentum has given a new identity to the state,'' the prime minister said.